The Imperfect Image:

 “In a classic paradigm for doctoral research, Harper has noticed a phenomenon of visual perception and asked for an explanation.
-Though widely believed, the phenomenon that people look fatter in photographs has never been put to experimental test.
+Though widely blieved, the phenomenon that people look fatter in photographs has never been put to experimental test.
 In a series of experiments with natural and artificial objects, he established the phenomenon to be true……….The examiners were impressed by his findings and feel that they make an original contribution to the science of visual perception, experimentally verifying what was until now only folklore.”
+PhD citation Professor Jules Davidoff* & Dr Georg Meyer**

 “This thesis makes every photographic text book look out of date.”